 - make sure the beets have a mostly smooth surface, without cracks or cuts

 - a bit of dirt on it is fine, it will come off in the sink

 - the greens should still have some life to them

 - go for smaller beets, as they’re more tender than large beets

-- your best chance for good beets is the middle of winter
+- your best chance for good beets is in the middle of winter

 And that’s pretty much it.
 Fresh, raw beets are not as tender as cooked beets, but that doesn’t mean you shouldn’t give them a try.
 Be sure to enjoy that beautiful red color of beets, because it can really bring a dish to life.